 Want to see Guatemala in 4 weeks?
-4 weeks is the perfect time to do a whistle-stop tour of Guatemala.
+4 weeks in Guatemala is the perfect time to do a whistle-stop tour.
 If you have the time I would recommend spending a bit longer in Antigua and the Lake.
 I planned on staying in Guatemala for 3 months and I stayed for 9 months and still didn’t see everything.
 So, here is my guide to see Guatemala in 4 weeks!

 Traveling in Guatemala

 Guatemala isn’t a huge country the roads aren’t great and the best (fastest and cheapest) way to get around is by minibus, otherwise known as a tourist shuttle.
 If you are on a real budget you can take a chicken bus (or 10) across the country but if you only have a week I really wouldn’t recommend that as you would likely spend most of your time on a bus!

 These tourist shuttle rides are long and uncomfortable, most don’t have AC and the ride can be pretty bumpy.
 But they get you to where you want to go and they are pretty cheap.
 During peak season your backpack will be strapped to the roof, in rainy season as they have fewer people generally, you might get lucky and have your backpack in the bus with you.
 So make sure you travel with a good waterproof cover!
 Read my guide to surviving bus rides in Central America here.

 Depending on where you are coming from you can either start in Flores or Guatemala City.
 If coming from Belize or East Mexico you will start in Flores anywhere else start in Guatemala City and head straight to Lake Atitlan.
 You can also fly from Guatemala City to Flores is you really want to save time and have the money.